{{ summaryTitle }}

 Guide lines

-The printed writing lines that show top height, midline, baseline, and sometimes a descender guide.
+Printed writing lines that show letter height, the midline, the baseline, and sometimes descender space.

 Baseline

-The main lower line where most letters sit.
+The main lower writing line where most letters sit.

-The lower guide used for letters with strokes below the baseline, such as g, j, p, q, and y.
+The part of a letter that drops below the baseline, as in g, j, p, q, and y.

 Fade row

-A supported practice row where the model name appears in lighter text before blank copy rows.
+A practice row where the model name appears lightly before blank copy rows.

 First-letter cue

-A small box that highlights the first letter of the display name.
+A small prompt that highlights the first letter of the display name.

 Seeded shuffle

-A repeatable name order created from the same version seed and the same accepted name list.
+A repeatable roster order created from the same version seed and accepted name list.

 References: